JackSherry6/TFBindingMap/README.md

 Basic execution:
 - ```module load miniconda```
 - ```conda activate <name_of_your_nexflow_conda_env>```
+- Add your samples to samplesheet in the format specified in csv file
-- Set params.samples to the location of the folder containing your files
+- Set all params in config files to the locations of your files
-- Set params.ref_genome, ref_index, ref_dict to their respective file locations
-- Modify the samples.csv file according to your sample names and groups
 - ```nextflow run main.nf -profile conda,cluster``` (for waxman lab you should always run on the cluster, but if using aws, substitute ```aws``` for ```cluster```)

 ## Configuration
 - Edit the nextflow.config file to:
-  - Set input paths (reads, genome, gtf)
+  - Set input paths (reads, gtf, blacklist, etc...)
   - Adjust queueSize based on the number of samples
   - Optionally set resume = true to continue interrupted runs

-## Input and Output
-- Input:
-  - Folder of FASTQ files (paired-end _R1 and _R2)
-  - Reference genome FASTA, index, and GTF files
-- Output:
-  - Results folder with QC reports, aligned BAM files, and gene count matrices

 ## Contributing
 - Email me at jgsherry@bu.edu for additional information or contributing information